-The results of the literature review are summarized on Table 1.
+The results of the literature review and the observed online community platforms are summarized on

+Table 1.
 The table illustrates the customer interface -related benefits in using certain social media applications in different phases of innovation process from B2B companies' perspective.
-Those academic sources mentioning benefits in B2B context are indicated by symbol (1), symbol (2) indicates identified B2B benefits found from authorative blogs, books and white papers or other reports as sources of information, and symbol is used to indicate that innovation process phase where the benefits are realized is not explicitly described.
-Customer roles in innovation process phases are indicated by the following symbols: (R) resource, (C) co-producer, (B) buyer, and (U) user.
+Those academic sources mentioning benefits and found positive impacts in B2B context are indicated by symbol (1), symbol (2) indicates identified B2B benefits found from authorative blogs, books and white papers or other reports as sources of information, and symbol is used to indicate that innovation process phase where the benefits are realized is not explicitly described.
+Customer roles in innovation process phases are indicated by the following symbols: (R) resource, (C) co-producer, and (U) user.

-We were able to find social media -related benefits of the above four customer roles.
+We were able to find social media -related benefits of the above three customer roles.
 Benefits were found in almost all the individual categories of the resulting table (Table 1).
 However, in the front-end phase, three approaches lacked concrete case evidence on benefits in academic literature.
 We did find social media cases also in these categories, however, that did not explicitly state the context or applicability to include B2B, or this context could not be clearly concluded from the case material.
-Concerning the development phase of innovation process, customers did not always operate as co-creators, but also as resources, which contrasted to the categorization implied by Nambisan [53].
-In our literature analysis, we were not able to find the fifth type of customer role cases with "customer as product", which was mentioned in Section 3.1.
+Concerning the development phase of innovation process, customers did not always operate as co-creators, but also as resources, which contrasted to the categorization implied by Nambisan [51].

-Majority of the reported benefits were qualitative, non-quantified benefits of using social media, such as better feedback, increased customer service, gaining more detailed information about prospects and increased knowledge transparency.
+Majority of the reported benefits were qualitative, non-quantified benefits of using social media, such as better feedback, increased customer service, gaining more detailed information about customers and customer needs.
 However, in almost half of the cases, the benefits were tried to be quantified at least on the general level (as outputs), such as more than 14 000 ideas from customers, and with more than 89 000 comments on the created product ideas.
 Interesting further output-related benefits dealing with the core of social media, the increased enabling of interaction, included benefits such as over 1 000 employee-customer interactions being recorded, and more than 50 % of the customers starting interaction with each other.
 Actual outcome- related reported benefits were quite few, including benefits such as improved solving time of customer problems by 22 %.
 Especially rare were instances that tried to quantify actual financial benefits gained from social media, including benefits like increased customer interaction with 75 % lower costs.
-Despite the need and will to be able to show even ROI- related benefits for social media use, only one B2B -related case reported attempts of calculation of ROI on using social media in the customer interface [51].